Skip to content

 Tax Planning Strategies for Locum Doctors

 Beyond claiming expenses, locum doctors have several strategies available to manage their tax position.
-Pension contributions are one of the most effective — if you are not already contributing to the NHS Pension Scheme through a salaried role, making personal pension contributions provides income tax relief at your marginal rate.
+Pension contributions are one of the most effective options: if you are not already contributing to the NHS Pension Scheme through a salaried role, making personal pension contributions provides income tax relief at your marginal rate.
 Even locums who are in the NHS Scheme can make additional voluntary contributions or pay into a SIPP to shelter more income.

 Timing is also important.
 If you expect your income to drop next year (for example, taking a career break, returning to training or reducing sessions), consider deferring invoicing or accelerating expenses into the current year where commercially reasonable.
-For locums earning above £100,000, the personal allowance taper means effective marginal tax rates can reach 60% — even small reductions in adjusted net income through pension contributions or Gift Aid donations can restore thousands of pounds of personal allowance.
-If your annual locum turnover exceeds the VAT registration threshold (currently £90,000), you must register for VAT — though most medical services are VAT-exempt, some locum agency structures may require standard-rated treatment.
+For locums earning above £100,000, the personal allowance taper means effective marginal tax rates can reach 60%; even small reductions in adjusted net income through pension contributions or Gift Aid donations can restore thousands of pounds of personal allowance.
+If your annual locum turnover exceeds the VAT registration threshold (currently £90,000), you must register for VAT, though most medical services are VAT-exempt, some locum agency structures may require standard-rated treatment.

 Related Articles